BRTHrepo/JsonToolboxWebApp/README.md

 ### 2. **Key Filter Search Feature**
 - Allows users to filter the comparison results by entering a specific key.
+- The Key Filter Search feature allows users to filter the comparison results by entering a specific key or substring.
-- Displays only the comparison results related to the provided key.
+- If the input field contains a valid string, the application filters the results to include only entries where the key contains the provided substring.
 - Real-time updates to displayed results when the filter changes (`OnChange` event listener).

 #### Notes